The rise of resilient supply chains

 (*) The names of the facilities and the products are blocked out for reasons of confidentiality.

 Of course, nearly everyone is interested in performing value stream analysis of their supply chains.
 The diagram below shows a multi-stage supply chain, where stages are marked by the darker vertical line, in which the process (PT), wait (WT), and transit (TT) times have been analyzed over a given period.
 The ladder diagram below, common to value stream mapping, is a great way of visualizing where process improvements can be achieved.
 Notice also that each of the times is plotted as a box plot to give a sense of variability.

 While time is the obvious variable to capture, cost, quality, and other variables can also be captured.

 While important, BPI does not get my juices flowing.
 Now for the part that excites me: The digital supply chain twin built up through the first stage of process mining can now be used for stochastic planning.
 As described by Tim Payne, this is the use of Monte Carlo simulation to run thousands of scenarios that sample from both the demand and supply side distributions of key variables to arrive at a Probability-to-Execute (PTE) score, which measures the probability that the goal can be achieved.
 In this case, the goal is a 90% customer service level.
 The PTE score is 97%, so the expected customer service level is around 87%.
 However, there is quite a high likelihood (79.5%) that the target customer service level will not be achieved, the average impact being 3.8%.

-So, that were a lot of numbers.
+So, that was a lot of numbers.
 Let’s focus on the action now.
-Are you interested to learn and see more on how resilient planning could be a gamechanger for your company?
-Learn more about the rise of resilient planning here or reach out via firstname.lastname@example.org and let’s connect soon!
+Are you interested to learn and see more about how resilient planning could be a game-changer for your company?
+Learn more about the rise of resilient planning here or get in touch!